Connecticut Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing, firefighting foam use at airports and military installations, consumer products including non-stick cookware and stain-resistant textiles, wastewater treatment facilities
+Source: Industrial manufacturing, firefighting foam use at airports and military installations, consumer products including non-stick cookware and stain-resistant textiles, and wastewater treatment facilities

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children according to EPA health assessments